 The garage door opens partially.

-LiftMaster garage door openers are designed to stop if it senses a resistance or an obstruction while opening.
+LiftMaster garage door openers are designed to stop if it sense a resistance or an obstruction while opening.
 This feature prevents the motor inside the garage door opener from damaging.

 The power door lock must be deactivated anytime you open the garage door.
 If that’s not the case, then the door won’t open fully.
 So, verify that the power door lock deactivates when you open the door.